 State ACT Score Averages

-Data from ACT Average Scores by State, provided by the ACT.
+Data from ACT Average Scores by State (PDF), provided by the ACT.

 That’s a lot of information, so let’s break it down.
 The table gives us the average composite score for each state, as well as the percentage of students from each state meeting college-readiness benchmarks in English, Reading, Science, and Math.